habitat-sh/on-prem-builder/docs-chef-io/content/postgres.md

    again, as the supervisor tries to start the new service, but the service dies because the migration hasn't been run.
-1. Optionally, if you want to be extra sure that you're in a good spot to perform the migration, log into the Postgres console and verify that you have empty tables in the `public` schema.
+1. Optionally, if you want to be extra sure that you're in a good spot to perform the migration, log into the PostgreSQL console and verify that you have empty tables in the `public` schema.
 A command to do this might look like:

    ```shell